SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 #### Signature Trait: Small!

-Your diminutive stature lets you easily get out of—or into—trouble.
+Your diminutive stature lets you easily get out of-or into-trouble.
 Your size is 1S.

 #### Purchased Polder Traits